-The most sensitive accounting estimates affecting the financial statements are management's estimate of the net pension liability and other post-employment benefits (OPEB) liability.
+The most sensitive accounting estimates affecting the financial statements are management's estimate of the net pension liability, other post-employment benefits (OPEB) liability, and allowance for doubtful accounts.
 The net pension liability is obtained from Texas County and District Retirement System (TCDRS) through a report prepared for the County by TCDRS consulting actuary in compliance with GASB 68.
 Information regarding the County's OPEB liability is obtained through a report prepared for the County by an independent consulting actuary in compliance with GASB 75.
+Lastly, the allowance for doubtful accounts for receivables is based on historical collections and aging of the receivables balance.
 We evaluated the key factors and assumptions used to develop these estimates and determined that they are reasonable in relation to the basic financial statements taken as a whole and in relation to the applicable opinion units.